StreamlabsSupport/Streamlabs-Desktop/README.md

 4. Restart Streamlabs OBS.
 5. Try going live.

-If all the steps above did not work please [report the issue on our tracker](#how-do-i-report-any-issues) (**please do so for bug fixing**) so the developers can investigate this issue and create a possible fix for this to prevent this from happening in the future.

-After you have done so, make a backup of your overlay scene collection (Settings > Overlays > Export) even though cloud recovery should record your scene, it never hurts to have a backup if that also failed for some reason.
-Then `Clear Cache and Restart` found in Settings.
+If the above steps did not work then `Clear Cache and Restart` found in Settings.
 This will **wipe** all user data, including scenes and settings, but after logging in the cloud recovery should recover your scenes.
-You need to redo your settings but this could fix the not going live issue.
+You need to **redo** your settings but this could fix the not going live issue.

 ## Recording is not working or saved